UsabilityEngineering/ux-journal-kidhanna/j01/README.md

    - **1 labeled "SYSTEM."** for "Off", "Heat", and "Cool" settings
    - **2 buttons** labled on the side with "+" and "-" to increase/decrease the temperature

    The main screen displayed options for navigation.
 I decided to press "MENU" because it seemed like the logical next step.
+Each press of the buttons created an audible pressed functioning noise in a form of simple **feedback**.

    The screen then displays options aligned to the side buttons:
    - **"Tech Set"**